termux/termux-gui/Protocol.md

     - id: The View id.
     - aid: The id of the Activity the View is in.
     - checked: Whether a RadioButton, CheckBox, Switch or ToggleButton should be checked.
-- setList: Set the list of a Spinner.
+- requestFocus: Focuses a View and opens the soft keyboard if the View has Keyboard input.
+    - id: The View id.
+    - aid: The id of the Activity the View is in.
+    - forcesoft: Forces the soft keyboard to show.
+- getScrollPosition: Gets the x and y scroll position of an NestedScrollView or HorizontalScrollView.
+  - Returns:
+    - The x and y scroll positions.
+- setScrollPosition: Sets the x and y scroll position of an NestedScrollView or HorizontalScrollView.
   - Parameters:
+    - x
+    - y
+    - soft: if true, scrolls with an animation instead of jumping to the destination.
+- setList: Set the list of a Spinner or TabLayout.
+  - Parameters:
-    - id: The View id of a Spinner.
+    - id: The View id of a Spinner  or TabLayout..
     - aid: The id of the Activity the View is in.
-    - list: An array containing the available Spinner options as strings.
+    - list: An array containing the available Spinner options / TabLayout tab titles as strings.
 - inflateJSON: Creates a View hierarchy from a [JSON object](https://github.com/flipkart-incubator/proteus).
 Warning: you must take care to not have duplicate View ids.
   - Parameters:
     - aid: The id of the Activity the View is in.